Dog Behaviorist or Fraud?

 Veterinarian listens to a puppy's heart with a stethoscope.

 Another category of behaviorist is the veterinary behaviorist.
 These are actual veterinarians who are board certified in animal behavior, which is an extensive and lengthy process.
 Think of them like psychiatrists of the animal world.
 Because they’re doctors, they’re able to prescribe any medications your dog may need for behavior.
+I’m seeing a trend of vets presenting themselves to the public as veterinary behaviorists, when they are not, in fact, board certified in behavior.
+Often they just have an interest in behavior, and that’s fine to not want to become board certified, but care should be taken to not mislead owners into thinking they’re dealing with a board certified veterinary behaviorist.

 Find a Real One